 After the Cuban Revolution (1953-1958), the country was structured as a Communist state.
 The country is still ruled according to that political and economic model, and the new Constitution has strengthened the Communist Party of Cuba.
 This means it is a constitutional requirement (for religious bodies too) to submit to Communist party ideology, and anyone not doing so is targeted and repressed.
-Additionally, with the implementation of the new Family Code, intolerance against the Church's teaching on the biblical model of the family has increased and may justify the criminalization of Christian parents if they do not conform to the ideological postulates promoted by the government.
+Additionally, with the implementation of the new Family Code, intolerance against the Church's teaching on the biblical model of the family has increased.
+This may justify the criminalization of Christian parents if they do not conform to the ideological postulates promoted by the government.
+There have also been attempts to control church preaching when it calls for peace and justice in other countries such as Palestine, Nicaragua, Venezuela and Russia.